BiTile Solar Roof

 The number of solar panels above each other should fit comfortably into your roof area.
 Relative to your roof height (being the eaves to the ridge), we need between 100 and 400mm for a neat fit with standard top and bottom profiles.
 This also applies to skylights, dormers etc. On the next page you can see how your roof height works out with the panel division.

 If your roof height is just wrong, a row of fitting panels can be placed to compensate for the difference in height.
 In addition, a larger top profile can be supplied or you can choose to place one or more rows of tiles above or below the system.
-In general, the solar roof is best if we can choose a solar panel that fits well into your roof height so that at least one side of your house can be completely covered.

 The BiTile Solar Roof can be extended in an attractive manner with fitting panels.
 You can opt for an end cap that falls over the edge of the façade, an end cap that ends in a concealed gutter (with fascias or roof tiles) or an adapter panel that connects under a corner rafter.
 The adjacent photos show some examples.